keeltrace/qlcplus-wiki/macOS-build-Qt5.md

 # QLC+ Installation from sources on macOS using Qt5

+**Note: at the moment it is possible to build QLC+ only on Intel Macs and only with macports.**

 ## Development environment

 You need to download and install two components before you can compile QLC+ from sources on macOS: